-This policy complies with the guidance given in Statutory Instrument : Special Educational Needs (Information) Regulations (Clause 64).
+This policy complies with the guidance given in Statutory Instrument: Special Educational Needs (Information) Regulations (Clause 64).
 It has been written as guidance for staff, parents or carers and children with reference to the following guidance and documents.

-- SEN/D Code of Practice (which takes account of the SEN/D provisions of the SEN/D and Disability Act 2001) September 2014 - Ofsted Section 5 Inspection Framework January 2014 - Ofsted SEN/D Review 2010 "A Statement is not enough" - Equality Act 2010 - Education Bill 2011 - Children and Families Act 2014
+- SEN/D Code of Practice January 2015

+- Ofsted Section 5 Inspection Framework April 2024

+- Ofsted SEN/D Review 2022: Right Support, Right Place, Right Time

+- Equality Act 2010

+- Education Act 2011

+- Children and Families Act 2014